 Building a list of engaged subscribers is an important part of any marketing strategy, and one of the best ways to do that in Mailchimp is with our free landing pages(here are some landing page examples to get more inspiration).
 In fact, our research shows that, on average, Mailchimp customers saw their list growth rate increase by 36% while their landing page was active.

 In fact, our research shows that, on average, Mailchimp customers saw their list growth rate increase by 36% while their landing page was active.

 Landing pages give your visitors a clear call to action, so when they reach the page, their attention is only focused on one simple task.
 Mailchimp's landing page builder offers enough flexibility to help you with conversion optimization.
-If you’re a fitness trainer, for example, maybe you’d set up a landing page to offer folks a free download of your latest workout guide once they sign up for your list.
+If you’re a fitness trainer, for example, maybe you’d set up a dedicated landing page to offer folks a free download of your latest workout guide once they sign up for your list.
 Or, if you sell stuff online, you could create a landing page with a promo code that shoppers can use on their next purchase in exchange for their email address.

 Product photos from Muttonhead

 In this article, we’ll cover some of the ways you can get people to your landing page and start collecting emails through opt-in forms — and also give you a few tips on how to greet new subscribers once they’ve joined your list.

 Drive people to your landing page

-After you’ve built your landing page, it’s time to give the page the attention it deserves.
+After you’ve built your landing page, it’s time to give the page the attention it deserves and collect email subscribers.
 And whether you want your landing page to reach folks who are already familiar with your business or you’re looking to connect with new audiences, social media could be a good marketing channel to start with.

 As you’re planning out your social posts and ads, don’t forget to give careful consideration to your messaging and other creative elements.
-Remember: Your posts, ads, and landing pages are all working together to help you achieve one specific goal—getting new signups and growing your list by collecting emails from potential customers.
+Remember: Your posts, ads, and landing pages are all working together in driving traffic to help you achieve one specific goal—getting new signups and growing your list by collecting emails from potential customers.

 Remember: Your posts, ads, and landing pages are all working together to help you achieve one specific goal—getting new signups and growing your list.

 - Keep your branding and visuals consistent.
 No matter what type of business you’ve got or what products you sell, it’s important to keep product imagery, logos, fonts, and other elements of your brand consistent between your social promotion and landing page (check out these landing page design tips to get started).
 If you’re offering a promo code for winter sweaters, for example, be sure to use the same (or similar) sweater photos on both.
 Give your audience a seamless experience that is quickly identifiable as your own and won't affect your conversion rate.

 - Write with your audience—and your goals—in mind.
 Keep your messaging and call to action clear, concise, and relevant.
 Everyone that sees your social post should know who you are, what you’re promoting, and how they can take advantage of your offer.
 Need a few pointers?
 Our guides for defining your Facebook and Instagram advertising strategies can help.

 - Don’t forget your mobile audience.
 Most people browse social media from their phones or other mobile devices, so make sure that you’re optimizing the experience for them, too.
 Avoid using small typefaces and don’t include any unnecessary details that might be tougher for folks to read on their mobile device or interfere with the process of collecting email addresses.